 , as if to imply that physical strength represents moral strength

 .
 Occasionally, the villain is Feigning Intelligence

 , or the hero just has the Idiot Ball

-until the climax, ready to pass it to the villain.
+until the climax and is ready to pass it to the villain.

 Since it follows that qualifications in fighting/military leadership are therefore nobler than academic ones, see The Good Captain

 that make gratuitous use of this trope.
 Contrast Guile Hero

 , who often overcome physically threatening foes with trickery

 Anime & Manga

 - Played with in Code Geass, in that stereotypical heroic character with Charles Atlas Superpower Suzaku is actually an Anti-Villain working for the Big Bad, while Squishy Wizard Lelouch who behaves like a stereotypical villain is actually the show's Well-Intentioned Extremist Byronic Hero.